robdraaijer/Advertising-docs/Advertising/bingads-13/campaign-management-service/audience.md

 # Audience Data Object - Campaign Management
 Defines the base object of an audience.

 Do not try to instantiate an *Audience*.
-You can create one or more following objects that derive from it.
+You can create one or more of the following objects that derive from it.
 - [CustomAudience](customaudience.md)
 - [InMarketAudience](inmarketaudience.md)
 - [ProductAudience](productaudience.md)